 This indoor lifestyle none the less is not good for children and people need to understand how important to a child’s physical, educational and emotional welfare outdoor play is.
 For example, on a physical level it is estimated that three in ten children between the ages of two and fifteen are obese or overweight and could be possibly suffering from a vitamin D deficiency.
 This can cause rickets, short-sightedness and asthma.
 On top of this lack of outdoor physical exercise can result in a major decline in cardio-respiratory fitness, problems with the heart and lungs.

 From an educational point of view children who play outside are far more likely to learn the benefits of teamwork, communication and leadership whilst building good attitudes, self-belief and perception.
-Fitness, behaviour and social actions are also more likely to develop well.
+Fitness, behavior and social actions are also more likely to develop well.
 As Stephen Moss, a naturalist says ‘Nature is a tool, to get children to experience not just the wider world but themselves.
 So climbing a tree is about learning how to take responsibility for yourself, and how crucially – to measure risk for yourself.
 Falling out of a tree is a very good lesson in risk and reward.’

 Emotionally lack of outdoor play has been linked to the fact that one in ten children aged between five and sixteen are thought to be suffering from mental health disorders, leading to one in twelve self-harming.
 It is estimated that over thirty-five thousand children in England are at this moment on anti-depressants.
 Richard Louv, who has been studying the effects on children of having no outdoor playtime and wrote a book on this entitled ‘Last child in the woods’ calls this problem nature-deficit disorder and although this is not a medical diagnosis, it is a real problem.